Health & Wellness

 Is salt bad for dogs?

-According to Dr. Liz Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch by The Dodo, salt is a compound made of sodium and chloride; both are essential minerals for healthy body function.
+According to Dr. Liz Devitt, DVM, general practice veterinarian and veterinary consultant for Fetch, salt is a compound made of sodium and chloride; both are essential minerals for healthy body function.

 “Sodium is critical for maintaining normal water balance in the body, nerve and muscle function,” Dr. Devitt says.
 “Chloride helps maintain the body’s pH balance for optimal metabolism and cell function.”